mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 `max_slave_connections` is deprecated.
 The support for percentages will be removed in a future release.

-For example, if you have configured MaxScale with one master and three slaves and set `max_slave_connections=2`, for each client connection a connection to the master and two slave connections would be opened.
-The read query load balancing is then done between these two slaves and writes are sent to the master.
+For example, if you have configured MaxScale with one primary and three replicas and set `max_slave_connections=2`, for each client connection a connection to the primary and two replica connections would be opened.
+The read query load balancing is then done between these two replicas and writes are sent to the primary.

 By tuning this parameter, you can control how dynamic the load balancing is at the cost of extra created connections.
-With a lower value of `max_slave_connections`, less connections per session are created and the set of possible slave servers is smaller.
+With a lower value of `max_slave_connections`, less connections per session are created and the set of possible replica servers is smaller.
 With a higher value in `max_slave_connections`, more connections are created which requires more resources but load balancing will almost always give the best single query response time and performance.
 Longer sessions are less affected by a high